aceres/cas-fee-project2-af/doc/configuration.md

 ]
 ```

-Rebuild and reserve the web application then!
+Rebuild and reserve the web application then.

-(npm uninstall primeng -S --save)
+`npm uninstall primeng -S --save`

-#### ngx-bootstap
+#### ngx-bootstrap

-`
-npm install ngx-bootstrap --save
+`npm install ngx-bootstrap --save`
-`

-### Installation: font-aewsome (locally and not globally)
+### Installation: font-awesome (locally and not globally)

-FontAwesome is needed for the PrimeNG
+FontAwesome was needed for the PrimeNG.

-`
-npm install font-awesome --save
-`

-We have uninstalled Awesome because we decided to use FlatIcon for now.
+Note: We have uninstalled Awesome because we decided to use FlatIcon for now.

+`npm install font-awesome --save`

 ### Installation